-Chihuahuas are very popular dogs, but unfortunately what are also popular are obese Chihuahuas.
-Some people even think that obesity in these dogs is funny or cute and they poke fun at them.
+Chihuahuas are very popular dogs, but unfortunately, what are also popular are obese Chihuahuas.
+Some people even think that obesity in these dogs is funny or cute, and they poke fun at them.

 Well, it is time to learn that it is a big deal.
 You are putting your loved one in serious danger.
 Find out how you can fix this problem and prevent future issues.

-Obesity in Chihuahuas can cause heart disease, diabetes, wearing down of the joints, arthritis, and a shorter lifetime so it is time to get serious about your Chi’s life.
+Obesity in Chihuahuas can cause heart disease, diabetes, wearing down of the joints, arthritis, and a shorter lifetime, so it is time to get serious about your Chi’s life.
 Whether your Chihuahua is just overweight or has become obese, they are in trouble.

-40% of all dogs in the United States are overweight.
+More than 55 percent of all dogs in the United States are overweight.
 This should tell you something right there.
 Their owners are neglecting their best friend’s health.
 Do not be one of them anymore!

 Do not panic, though.
 All you have to do is fix the problem before it is too late.
 Besides the main health issues stated above, here are some additional effects that can arise from your Chihuahua being overweight or obese.

 - Type II Diabetes due to their bodies needing more insulin.
-If Chihuahuas end up with Diabetes, they may need an insulin injection every day or their body will go into shock.
+If Chihuahuas end up with Diabetes, they may need an insulin injection every day, or their body will go into shock.

 - Back and spinal problems due to their little body not being able to handle the weight.
 Their spinal discs can slip, bones can fracture, and ligaments can tear.

 - The greatest risk for an overweight Chi is heart disease.